project-aethermesh/aetherlay/README.md

 #### Ephemeral Health Checks

 - **Trigger**: Only when a request to an endpoint fails and health checks are otherwise disabled.
+The server marks the endpoint as unhealthy for the specific protocol (HTTP or WS) that failed.
 - **Interval**: Controlled by the `EPHEMERAL_CHECKS_INTERVAL` environment variable (in seconds).
-- **Behavior**: The system will monitor the failed endpoint at the specified interval and automatically start routing traffic to it as soon as it becomes healthy again.
+- **Behavior**: The health checker service observes the unhealthy status and starts ephemeral checks for the affected protocol.
+The system will monitor the failed endpoint at the specified interval and automatically start routing traffic to it as soon as it becomes healthy again.

+#### Per-Protocol Unhealthy Marking

+- When a request to an endpoint fails (HTTP or WebSocket), the server marks that endpoint as unhealthy for the specific protocol that failed (e.g., `HealthyHTTP = false` or `HealthyWS = false` in Redis).
+- The health checker service detects this change and starts ephemeral health checks for that protocol only.
+- Once the endpoint passes the configured number of consecutive health checks, it is marked healthy again and ephemeral checks stop.

 ### Standalone Health Checker (Recommended)